 How can I get involved?

 Dates for Open Pickleball are updated regularly.
 Please check back!
-For $10, come in and play singles or doubles with some of the area’s fellow Pickleball enthusiasts.
+For $10, come in and play singles or doubles with some of the area’s fellow enthusiasts.